 Curcumin maintenance therapy for ulcerative colitis: randomized, multicenter, double-blind, placebo-controlled trial.

 Eighty-nine patients with quiescent ulcerative colitis were recruited for this randomized, double-blind, trial of curcumin supplement in the prevention of relapse.
 Forty-five patients received curcumin, 1g after breakfast and 1g after the evening meal, plus sulfasalazine or mesalamine, and 44 patients received placebo plus sulfasalazine or mesalamine for 6 months.
 Of 43 patients who received curcumin, 2 relapsed during 6 months of therapy (4%), whereas 8 of 39 patients (20%) in the placebo group relapsed.

 Side effects, safety, risk, danger

 No apparent curcumin side effects have been reported in the medical literature thus far.
-Increased body temperature on high doses may be a possible curcumin side effect on high doses.
-A study performed at the University of Michigan showed no toxicity at doses up to 6 grams.
+Increased body temperature on high doses may be a possible curcumin side effect.
+A study performed at the University of Michigan showed no toxicity at doses up to 6 grams a day.

 Dose escalation of a curcuminoid formulation.
 BMC Complement Altern Med.
 2006.
 In phase I clinical studies, curcumin with doses up to 3600 to 8000 mg daily for 4 months did not result in noticeable side effects except mild nausea and diarrhea.